-Applicants requesting a boost will need to submit an appraisal and/or standard geological survey, as applicable, by the preliminary application deadline.
-If the land seller is a related party or local government, the Agency may order an additional appraisal (costs to be paid by the applicant).
+The Agency may boost the eligible basis of projects awarded in 2010 by up to thirty percent (30%) for high land costs because of being in a desirable or commercially valuable location.
+The Agency may order an appraisal during the preliminary application review (costs to be paid by the applicant).
 Projects with market-rate units are ineligible for an increase under this subsection (E)(4).
 The Agency will make designations between preliminary and full applications.